LIPS-scheme/lips/docs/docs/scheme-intro/what-is-lisp.md

 1 + 2 + 3
 ```

 Is that in Lisp there are no operators.
-The above expression is just procedure application (invoking a function).
+The above expression is just procedure application (function call).

+**NOTE**: We will use procedure and function interchangeably in this tutorial.

 Plus is not an operator only a symbol that point into addition procedure that is executed.
 So in fact in other
 programming languages this should be written as: